DarkStarSword/3d-fixes/README.md

 ### shadertool.py ###
 This is a python tool I've started working on to parse shaders and automate some of the process of hacking them.
 It's very early and the code is not very pretty.
-At the moment it can:
+At the moment it can (this list is out of date, run with --help for all current features):
 - Install shaders to the ShaderOverride directory, taking care of naming the file correctly.
 - Convert ps_2_0 to ps_3_0 and vs_2_0 to vs_3_0, optionally adding instructions